ualjuliette/creative-computing/README.md

 [Patrick Huebner](https://www.patrik-huebner.com/method)

 Have you ever felt like the feeling of  n o t h i n g can  be as overwhelming as the feeling of **e v e r y t h i n g**?
+When the weight has not yet d
+                              r
+                                o
+                                  p
+                                    p
+                                      e
+                                        d